qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

-name                   True      a short string  containing the name of the plugin qgisMinimumVersion     True      dotted notation of minimum QGIS version qgisMaximumVersion     False     dotted notation of maximum QGIS version description            True      longer text which describes the plugin, no HTML allowed version                True      short string with the version dotted notation author                 True      author name email                  True      email of the author, will *not* be shown on the web site
+name                   True      a short string  containing the name of the plugin qgisMinimumVersion     True      dotted notation of minimum QGIS version qgisMaximumVersion     False     dotted notation of maximum QGIS version description            True      short text which describes the plugin, no HTML allowed about                  False     longer text which describes the plugin in details, no HTML allowed version                True      short string with the version dotted notation author                 True      author name email                  True      email of the author, will *not* be shown on the web site